Safeguarding & Child Protection

-Our School's Designated Safeguarding Lead is Lisa Rowe (Headteacher).
+Our School's Designated Safeguarding Lead is Christian McGuinness (Headteacher).

 Our School's Deputy Designated Safeguarding Lead is Anna Poole (Deputy Headteacher).

-In the absence of Lisa Rowe or Anna Poole, any concerns can be raised with Anne Hipwell (Assistant Headteacher & Inclusion Lead).
+In the absence of Christian McGuinness or Anna Poole, any concerns can be raised with Anne Hipwell (Assistant Headteacher & Inclusion Lead).

 If you are unable to speak to a member of our Designated Safeguarding Team at school and have a safeguarding concern, please contact the Multi-Agency Safeguarding Hub (MASH) directly who will be able to advise you.